ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

         [
             "CELLULAR_DEVICE=<manufacturer-module>",
             "MDMRXD=<rx-pin-name>",
-            "MDMTXD=<tx-pin-name>"
+            "MDMTXD=<tx-pin-name>",
+            "MDMRTS=<rts-pin-name>",
+            "MDMCTS=<cts-pin-name>"
         ]
     }

 You need to change the pin-names above to actual pins, such as D0 and D1, according to your Mbed target.
 You may also need to define MDMRTS and MDMCTS pins if you have RTS/CTS connected on UART.
+If RTC/CTS are not connected on UART then define MDMRTS and MDMCTS to 'NC'.

 ### Cellular APIs